-If any aircraft or ship, having departed from the Kingdom on a flight or voyage to a place outside the Kingdom and having returned within the Kingdom, is boarded by an officer, and if such officer discovers any deficiency in the stores of such aircraft or ship which in his opinion are in excess of the quantity which might fairly have been consumed having regard to the period which has elapsed between the departure of such aircraft or ship and the discovery of the deficiency, the master shall pay the duties of such deficiency at the rate chargeable on similar goods imported, and in addition shall be guilty of an offence and liable to a fine not exceeding \$200.
+If any aircraft or ship, having departed from Tuvalu on a flight or voyage to a place outside Tuvalu and having returned within Tuvalu, is boarded by an officer, and if such officer discovers any deficiency in the stores of such aircraft or ship which in his opinion is in excess of the quantity which might fairly have been consumed, having regard to the period which has elapsed between the departure of such aircraft or ship and the discovery of the deficiency, the master shall pay the duties of such deficiency at the rate chargeable on similar goods imported, and in addition shall incur a penalty of \$50.

-162 Aircraft or ship not bringing to at boarding station or carrying away officer.
+162 Aircraft or ship not bringing to at boarding station or carrying away officer

-If any aircraft or ship departing from the Kingdom does not bring to at the proper boarding station for setting down officers, or for any other purpose required by the customs laws, or departs on a flight or voyage with any officer on board without the assent in writing of such officer, the master shall be guilty of an offence and liable to a fine not exceeding \$200 unless the same shall be explained to the satisfaction of the Collector.
+If any aircraft or ship departing from Tuvalu does not bring to at the proper boarding station for setting down officers, or for any other purpose required by the customs laws, or departs on a flight or voyage with any officer on board without the assent in writing of such officer, the master shall incur a penalty of \$200 unless the same shall be explained to the satisfaction of the Customs Officer.

-PART VII. - COASTING TRADE
+PART VII - COASTING TRADE

-163 Definitions.
+163 Definitions

-Except as provided in section 163, all trade by sea or by air from one part of the Kingdom to any other part thereof shall be deemed to be coasting trade, and all aircraft or ships while employed therein shall be deemed to be coasting aircraft and coasting ships, and if any doubt shall at any time arise as to what, or to or from what parts of the Kingdom, shall be deemed a passage by sea the Controller may determine and direct in what cases the trade by water from one port or place in the Kingdom to another of the same shall or shall not be deemed a trade by sea within the meaning of the customs laws.
+Except as provided in section 164, all trade by sea or by air from one part of Tuvalu to any other part thereof shall be deemed to be coasting trade, and all aircraft or ships while employed therein shall be deemed to be coasting aircraft and coasting ships, and if any doubt shall at any time arise as to what, or to or from what parts of Tuvalu, shall be deemed a passage by sea the Minister may determine and direct in what cases the trade by water from one port or place in Tuvalu to another of the same shall or shall not be deemed a trade by sea within the meaning of the customs laws.

-164 Provisions relating to aircraft and ships from places outside the Kingdom.
+164 Provisions relating to aircraft and ships from places outside Tuvalu

-- (1) Notwithstanding any provisions in the customs laws to the contrary, where any aircraft or ship arrives in the Kingdom from any place outside the Kingdom, having on board cargo intended to be delivered at more than one port in the Kingdom, or intending to load cargo for a foreign port at more than one port in the Kingdom, the proper officer may permit such aircraft or ship to convey goods from any port at which such aircraft or ship partially discharges her cargo or loads cargo for a foreign port, to her port or ports of destination within the Kingdom for delivery there.
-Such goods shall be completely separated from the inward cargo still on board, to the satisfaction of the proper officer. - (2) Any aircraft or ship referred to in subsection (1) of this section conveying goods from one port within the Kingdom to another port within the Kingdom shall not, by reason thereof be deemed a coasting aircraft or a coasting ship within the meaning of the customs laws.
+- (1) Notwithstanding any provisions in the customs laws to the contrary, where any aircraft or ship arrives in Tuvalu from any place outside Tuvalu, having on board cargo intended to be delivered at more than one port in Tuvalu, or intending to load cargo for a foreign port at more than one port in Tuvalu, the proper officer may permit such aircraft or ship to convey goods from any port at which such aircraft or ship partially discharges her cargo or loads cargo for a foreign port to her port or ports of destination within Tuvalu for delivery there; and such goods shall be completely separated from the inward cargo still on board, to the satisfaction of the proper officer. - (2) Any aircraft or ship referred to in subsection (1) conveying goods from one port within Tuvalu to another port within Tuvalu shall not, by reason thereof, be deemed a coasting aircraft or coasting ship within the meaning of the customs laws. - (3) If any goods are unloaded or conveyed in contravention of any regulations made under this Act or of such conditions as the Customs Officer may impose, the master of the aircraft or ship shall incur a penalty of \$50, and the goods shall be forfeited.

-165 Removing uncustomed goods coastwise.
+165 Removing uncustomed goods coastwise